 BJC Government Relations has supported the budget compromise plan which included authority to issue bonds to make up for some of the back payments.
 The bonds would save the state millions in interest (state law requires the state to pay vendors an interest penalty for any debt owed - this penalty exceeds the interest rate on bonds) and expedite payments to care providers.

-of course, the state's overall fiscal condition remains a concern with more than $100 billion in pension obligations and a credit rating only slightly above "junk" status.
+Of course, the state's overall fiscal condition remains a concern with more than $100 billion in pension obligations and a credit rating only slightly above "junk" status.
 BJC Government Relations will continue to work with partners like the Illinois Health and Hospital Association to ensure that our hospitals receive the reimbursement they are due when providing care for Illinoisans covered by Medicaid or the state’s employee health plan.

-Though a Missouri-based health care system, BJC HealthCare is a bi-state asset.
+At the same time, BJC HealthCare is a bi-state asset.
 Our two academic medical centers (Barnes-Jewish Hospital and St. Louis Children's Hospital), which treat patients who tend to be sicker and poorer than the average community hospital, derive 30% of their in-patients from Illinois.
 The same is true for our Rehabilitation Institute of St. Louis.
 Christian Hospital and Barnes-Jewish West County Hospital also have large proportions of their volume that are attributable to Illinois.

 If our Missouri-based facilities are penalized simply on the grounds that they are domiciled outside of the state, Illinoisans who rely on us for care will be inadvertently harmed.
 We are encouraging policymakers to ensure that we are treated equitably in any new reimbursement scheme that is authorized by the Legislature.